Singapore: Handling Financial Services Investigations

 When handling financial services investigations, it is not only critical to understand the interplay between regulatory agencies, but to address at the outset whether to self-report or cooperate with investigations, and whether legal professional privilege applies.

-There has been a shift in Singapore’s legislative and regulatory framework, from a merits-based approach to a disclosure-based regime.21 For offences where a deferred prosecution agreement (DPA) is available,22 self-reporting may be a factor considered in the prosecution’s decisions on whether to enter into a DPA, and on the conditions or any penalty imposed therein.
+Singapore’s legislative and regulatory framework is a disclosure-based regime.
+For offences where a deferred prosecution agreement (DPA) is available, self-reporting may be a factor considered in the prosecution’s decisions on whether to enter into a DPA, and on the conditions or any penalty imposed therein.

-Under the CPC and the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap 65A) (CDSA), self-reporting is also required for offences connected with anti-money laundering and counter-financing of terrorism framework.
-The CDSA imposes an obligation on individuals to file a suspicious transaction report with CAD as soon as is reasonably practicable once they know or have reasonable grounds to suspect that any property represents the proceeds of, was used in connection with or is intended to be used in connection with any act that may constitute criminal conduct, and the information on which the knowledge (or suspicion) is based came to their attention during the course of their trade, profession, business or employment.27 Individuals who disclose possible offences are given statutory protection, such as immunity against certain civil proceedings and anonymity.28 Failure to self-report attracts criminal penalties.29
+Under the CPC and the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 (CDSA), self-reporting is also required for offences connected with anti-money laundering and counter-financing of terrorism.
+The CDSA imposes an obligation on individuals to file a suspicious transaction report with CAD as soon as is reasonably practicable once they know or have reasonable grounds to suspect that any property represents the proceeds of, was used in connection with, or is intended to be used in connection with any act that may constitute criminal conduct, and the information on which the knowledge (or suspicion) is based came to their attention during the course of their trade, profession, business or employment.
+Individuals who disclose possible offences are given statutory protection, such as immunity against certain civil proceedings and anonymity.
+Failure to self-report attracts criminal penalties.

-Further, FIs and payment services providers are required to self-report under mandatory notices issued by MAS.30 For example, FIs are required to report any misconduct committed by its representatives, including criminal conduct, inappropriate advice or inadequate disclosure of information to clients, failures to satisfy fit and proper criteria, non-compliance with regulatory requirements, and serious breaches of internal policy or codes of conduct.31 FIs are also required to undertake internal investigations into their representatives’ conduct.
-Where there has been no instance of reportable misconduct in the course of the financial year, FIs are required to submit an annual nil return.32
+Further, FIs and payment services providers are required to self-report under mandatory notices issued by MAS.
+For example, FIs are required to report any misconduct committed by its representatives, including criminal conduct, inappropriate advice or inadequate disclosure of information to clients, failures to satisfy fit and proper criteria, non-compliance with regulatory requirements, and serious breaches of internal policy or codes of conduct.
+FIs are also required to undertake internal investigations into their representatives’ conduct.
+Where there has been no instance of reportable misconduct in the course of the financial year, FIs are required to submit an annual nil return.

-On 14 May 2021, MAS issued a Consultation Paper on Proposals to Mandate Reference Checks;33 and a Response to Feedback from Public Consultation on Revisions to Misconduct Reporting Requirements and Proposals to Mandate Reference Checks for Representatives (the Response).34 The Consultation Paper expanded on MAS’s proposal to implement mandatory reference checks for FI representatives, extending the ambit of such checks to other significant employees (ie, employees whose misconduct has the potential to detrimentally affect an FI’s prudential soundness, reputation, customers’ interests, or the public’s confidence and trust in the financial industry).
+On 14 May 2021, MAS issued its Response to Feedback from Public Consultation on Revisions to Misconduct Reporting Requirements and Proposals to Mandate Reference Checks for Representatives (the Response) and a Consultation Paper on Proposals to Mandate Reference Checks.
 In the Response, MAS provided guiding principles to assist FIs in assessing and determining whether a representative has committed an act of misconduct within the reportable categories, and proposed extending the reporting obligation from 14 calendar days to 21 calendar days to allow FIs to establish with reasonable certainty whether a representative has committed misconduct before reporting it to MAS.
+FIs will also be required to provide to the relevant representative a copy of any misconduct report (and update report) filed, and to take reasonable steps to do so with former representatives.
+Representatives will in turn be required to provide their current or recruiting FIs with any misconduct report that has been filed against them.
+The Consultation Paper expanded on MAS’s proposal to implement mandatory reference checks for FI representatives, extending the ambit of such checks to other significant employees (ie, employees whose misconduct has the potential to detrimentally affect an FI’s prudential soundness, reputation, customers’ interests or the public’s confidence and trust in the financial industry).

-In the realm of competition law, CCCS has a leniency programme that offers different levels of benefits to businesses, depending on whether they are the first to come forward with information about cartel activity and/or on whether investigations have already commenced when they come forward:35
+In the realm of competition law, CCCS has a leniency programme that offers different levels of benefits to businesses, depending on whether they are the first to come forward with information about cartel activity or on whether investigations have already commenced when they come forward.

-In cases involving certain types of misconduct by their representatives, MAS requires FIs to conduct an internal investigation and keep proper records of, among other things, interviews with relevant parties, documentary evidence of the alleged misconduct, and the investigator’s assessment and recommendation.40 Other scenarios in which FIs may be prompted to launch an internal investigation include, upon receipt of a complaint from employees or customers, or concerns raised by independent directors or their audit committee, or pursuant to incidents of employee misconduct, suspicious transactions, fraud or technology breaches, or in connection with the self-reporting requirements referenced above.
+In cases involving certain types of misconduct by their representatives, MAS requires FIs to conduct an internal investigation and keep proper records of, among other things, interviews with relevant parties, documentary evidence of the alleged misconduct, and the investigator’s assessment and recommendation.
+Other scenarios in which FIs may be prompted to launch an internal investigation include the receipt of a complaint from employees or customers, concerns raised by independent directors or their audit committee, incidents of employee misconduct, suspicious transactions, fraud or technology breaches and those in connection with the self-reporting requirements referenced above.
 Generally, from an FI’s perspective, it is important to keep in mind the applicable legal disclosure obligations during the course of the investigations (eg, under the LM or to its directors and shareholders) as well as its reporting obligations under law (eg, under the CPC or the CDSA).

 Typical internal investigations involve conducting interviews with relevant employees, management and directors, collection and forensic review of documents, emails, telephone records and electronic device transmissions, and tracing of the proceeds of fraud.
 External third parties, such as lawyers, accountants, forensic investigators and computer experts, are often asked to assist in the investigations.
 All individuals being interviewed or investigated may retain their own lawyers, depending on the nature and gravity of the investigations.
 If there are reasonable grounds to suspect that the investigations may lead to prosecutions or civil action, it is advisable to consider retaining lawyers at an earlier stage so that the statements given during the internal investigations may be considered with the benefit of legal advice.